-Labour relations and labour rights remain a highly emotive subject in Kenya.
-In 2016 alone, the national government faced key labour challenges with major employee segments including teachers, university lecturers, nurses and doctors.
-In terms of child labour, the U.S. Department of Labor reported that 32 percent of Kenyan children, from 6 and 14 years old, were working.
+Labour relations and labor rights remain a highly emotive subject in Kenya.
+In 2018-2019, the national government has faced key labor challenges with major employee segments including teachers, university lecturers, nurses, and doctors.
+In terms of child labor, A report by the US Department of State last year (2018) classified Kenya as a source, transit and destination country for men, women, and children subjected to labour and sex trafficking.

 Freedom of association is enshrined in Bill of Rights under Chapter 4 of the Constitution of Kenya 2010 which states that (1) Every person has the right to freedom of association, which includes the right to form, join or participate in the activities of an association of any kind; and (2) A person shall not be compelled to join an association of any kind.
 Association through trade unions is also catered for in the Labour Relations Act (2007).
-In addition, the country has several labour related laws that support freedom of association and prohibit all forms of forced and compulsory labour, infringements of employee rights and protection of employees.
+Also, the country has several labor-related laws that support freedom of association and prohibit all forms of forced and compulsory labor, infringements of employee rights, and protection of employees.